Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 Celiac disease is an autoimmune disease that causes your immune system to attack your digestive tract after you consume gluten.

-Having this autoimmune condition makes you more prone to other autoimmune conditions, such as autoimmune thyroid disease.
+Having this autoimmune condition makes you more prone to other autoimmune diseases, such as autoimmune thyroid disease.
+And autoimmune thyroid disorders may be a risk factor for developing emotional and depressive disorders.

 8. Joint and muscle pain